onotch/sscalucuator/README.md

 # Shutter Speed Calculator
-Calcula the best shutter speed for photography using ND filters
+Calculate the best shutter speed for photography using ND filters